doggbmx/telegram-bot/README.md

 - Housekeeping
 - Modularize code
+- Implement AI (?) :monocle_face:

 ### Note

-I have a headache from having to work with dates in Python
+I have a headache from having to work with dates on Python